cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 To make the component tests part of your
 [continuous integration](/guides/continuous-integration/introduction) pipeline,
-add a script to run `npx cypress run-ct` to your CI configuration.
+add a script to run `npx cypress run --component` to your CI configuration.

 For example, see the repo [cypress-react-component-example](https://github.com/bahmutov/cypress-react-component-example)